quasarframework/quasar-framework.org/source/components/stepper.md

 title: Quasar Stepper
 ---
-Quasar Stepper convey progress through numbered steps.
+Quasar Stepper conveys progress through numbered steps.
 Steppers display progress through a sequence of logical and numbered steps.
 They may also be used for navigation.
 It's usually useful when the user has to follow steps to complete a process, like in a [wizard](https://en.wikipedia.org/wiki/Wizard_(software).

 <input type="hidden" data-fullpage-demo="web-components/stepper">

-The stepper component is built from four different child components:
+The stepper component is built from three different child components:

 - **QStepper** - main Stepper encapsulating component
 - **QStep** - individual steps